Topiary Shrubs and Hedges

 Japanese and English Yews

 Yews are highly "yewsful" in the landscape.
-Some people spurn them as being overused, but they are popular for a reason: they are tough bushes that tolerate shade and shearing.
+Some people spurn them as being overused, but they're popular for a reason: they are tough bushes that tolerate shade and shearing.
 Yews are a logical choice in an evergreen for the north side of a home, for example.
 But they are also good hedge or topiary shrubs.
-Learn which types are most suited to...
+Learn about some of the great types that are available.

 Dwarf English Boxwood Shrubs